ggangliu/ggangliu.github.io/_posts/01_Architecture/2023-05-13-nvidia-hopper-whitepaper.md

 Asynchronous transaction barrier
 : Consider an example where a set of threads are producing data that they all consume after a barrier.
 Asynchronous barriers split the synchronization process into two steps.

 : - First, threads signal Arrive when they are done producing their portion of the shared data.
-This Arrive is non-blocking so that the threads are free to execute other independent work.
+This **Arrive** is non-blocking so that the threads are free to execute other independent work.
 : - Eventually, the threads need the data produced by all the other threads.
-At this point, they do a Wait, which blocks them until every thread has signaled Arrive.
+At this point, they do a **Wait**, which blocks them until every thread has signaled Arrive.

 ![Asynchronous-Barrier-in-Ampere-vs-Asynchronous-Transaction-Barrier-in-Hopper-1536x527](/assets/snip-images/Asynchronous-Barrier-in-Ampere-vs-Asynchronous-Transaction-Barrier-in-Hopper-1536x527.jpg)

 ### H100 HBM and L2 Cache Memory Architectures